jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The Request-Action TLV MAY be sent by both the peer and the server in response to a successful or failed Result TLV.
-It allows the peer or server to request the other side to negotiate additional EAP methods or process TLVs specified in the response packet.
+It allows the peer or server to request the other side to negotiate additional inner methods or process TLVs specified in the response packet.
 The receiving side MUST process this TLV.
 The processing for the TLV is as follows: